Civil Service Law – Statute governing the Retirement of Public Sector Staff

 19 of December of 2013

-The Constitutional Court held a number of norms contained in a Decree of the Assembly of the Republic and subjected to prior review to be in breach of the Constitution.
-These norms sought to amend the Statute governing the Retirement of Public Sector Staff, and to revoke norms that add extra time to the length of service people have actually worked in certain especially demanding situations, for the purposes of calculating their retirement entitlements in cases in which pensions are paid by Caixa Geral de Aposentações (CGA, the public sector pension fund).
+A number of norms contained in a Decree of the Assembly of the Republic were subjected to prior review.
+They sought to amend the Statute governing the Retirement of Public Sector Staff, and to revoke norms that add extra time to the length of service people have actually worked in certain especially demanding situations, for the purposes of calculating their retirement entitlements in cases in which pensions are paid by Caixa Geral de Aposentações (CGA, the public sector pension fund).

-The Constitutional Court took the view that the measures contained in the norms questioned would have resulted in an abrupt cut in the pensions concerned, and did not form part of a framework of structural cross-cutting measures designed to ensure across-the-board progress in fulfilling the interest of convergence on other levels.
+The Constitutional Court took the view that these measures would have resulted in a simple, abrupt cut in the pensions concerned, and did not form part of a framework of structural cross-cutting measures designed to ensure across-the-board progress in fulfilling the interest of convergence on other levels.

 The petitioner in this case (the President of the Republic) argued that these norms brought about a coactive, unilateral and definitive reduction in pensions by cutting them by a fixed percentage of their gross amount.
 He said that this meant they should be seen as norms that created taxes.
 In this respect the Court was of the opinion that the norms affected social rights which are part of legal ‘institutes’ that inform the social security system.
 Classifying the norms as being covered by social security law would not in itself preclude them from possessing a fiscal nature, but some of the fundamental elements needed to categorise this cut in pensions as a tax were missing.
 There would be no direct payment to the state of the amount by which the pensions were reduced, inasmuch as within the legal relationship involved in public sector pensions, the entity with the duty to pay those pensions is the same as the one charged by the norms with cutting them.
 A cut in a pension is itself founded on a legal bond under which there is an obligation to pay that pension; whereas the legal precondition for the formation of the obligation to pay a tax is not linked to any relationship between the taxpayer and the Administration.
 A tax is a payment that is required of persons who possess the capacity to contribute, within the overall framework of the relationship between the fiscal state and citizens as a whole.
 This was not the case here, in addition to which the purpose of taxes is to provide general funding for public spending, and not to finance specific public expenses.